ramapriyan912001/tp/docs/DeveloperGuide.md

 2. Calculating payments of a group without expenses.

-   1. Prerequisites: The group `Bali` should be created and without any expenses.
+   1. Prerequisites: The preloaded data for groups and expenses are not modified.
+(No groups or expenses are removed or added).

-   1. Test case: `calculatepayments gn/Bali`
+   1. Test case: `calculatepayments gn/Colombia`
      Expected: Transaction summary list for each person will be displayed.
 Each person will have $0 as the amount of money they spent.
 Status message will indicate successful execution of the command.

 <p align="center">